kohlmannj/spacewars/README.md

 ## Space Wars: A Game of Interplanetary Exploration and Conquest

 Space Wars is a 3D turn-based strategy game.
 Ready to conquer some planets?
+Of course you are: [Go play the game!](http://kohlmannj.github.io/spacewars)

 ### Source Layout